-Making the change to become plant-based or vegan is a big decision.
-And if you feel the calling to do so, it is really important to make sure it’s done in a loving balanced way and with ease.
+Making the change to become plant based or vegan is a big decision.
+And if you feel the calling to do so, it is really important to make sure it’s done in a loving, balanced way and with ease.
 It’s so great you want to take more care of the planet and be more loving to animals, but it’s also important that you do it with love for yourself too.
-Especially if you want to be able to stick to it long term.
+This is especially true if you want to stick to it long term.
 Otherwise, you may just end up getting overly hungry or under-nourished and not taking very good care of yourself.

 First Things First – make sure YOU really want to do this.
 There is nothing less empowering than forcing yourself to cut out foods because someone else thinks you should.
 It’ll only affect your self-esteem and self-worth dramatically.
 So please make sure it is something YOU really want to do and a change your own body feels happy making.
 If the answer is still YES, then great!
 You’re already halfway there, and your body will be delighted that you’re listening to it.
 Set a month you’re going to start and begin easing your way in.

 Embrace It & Have Fun! – This is the fun part!
 If you’re going to do it, fully embrace it!
-Take some vegan cooking classes, have fun cooking new dishes with friends, invite them over for dinner and cook new dishes to feed them (and yourself).
-Find the fun in it all so that you can begin to get excited about it!
-All while also learning how to feed yourself this new kind of delicious food!
+Take some vegan cooking classes, have fun cooking new dishes with friends, invite them over for dinner and try out new recipes to feed them (and yourself).
+Find the fun in it all so that you can begin to get excited about it, all while also learning how to feed yourself this new kind of delicious food!
 It’s so important that you love your decision and still enjoy food and cooking so you don’t end up feeling deprived and like you’re just on a really strict diet.